-For 'class extends B(...)' the inherited class is subject to the same restrictions as a redeclare of the inherited element, and the original class B should be replaceable, and the new element is only replaceable if the new definition is replaceable.
-In contrast to normal extends it is not subject to the restriction that B should be transitively non-replaceable (since B should be replaceable).
+For 'class extends B(...)' the inherited class is subject to the same restrictions as a redeclare of the inherited element and the new element is only replaceable if the new definition is replaceable.
+It is not subject to the restriction that B should be transitively non-replaceable (in fact B should be replaceable).

-The syntax rule for class extends construct is in the definition of the class_specifier nonterminal (see also class declarations in Section 4.54.5):
+The syntax rule for class extends construct is in the definition of the class_specifier nonterminal (see also class declarations in Section 4.5):